sybilhoangRG/support.balsamiq.com/content/misc/privatebrowsing.md

 ---
 title: Finding Your Browser's Private Browsing Mode
 date: '2015-05-09T14:46:35.000+00:00'
-weight: 16
+weight: 120
-menu: "menuresources"
+menu: menumisc
+product: "Miscellaneous FAQs"
 draft: ''
-product: "Resources"
 ---

 This page is for folks who don't want to [clear their browser's cache](../clearcache), but still want to experience a "clean" browser.
 This can also be helpful for folks having login issues with [Balsamiq Cloud](https://balsamiq.cloud).

 ## Apple Safari